Shikohabad

 Shikohabad is a city and a municipal board in the Firozabad district of the Indian state of Uttar Pradesh.

-Bateshwar, a famous Hindu pilgrimage centre dedicated to Shiva, and also a famous Jain Tirth on the banks of River Yamuna, is situated 22 kilometres south of Shikohabad..
+Bateshwar, a famous Hindu pilgrimage centre dedicated to Shiva, and also a famous Jain Tirth on the banks of River Yamuna, is situated 22 kilometres south of Shikohabad.

+An ancient village Dakhinara was located at 2.5 km from etah chauraha at shikohabad to mustafabad road.

+In village dakhinara a temple on Mustafabad road that is an ancient temple, this temple is more than 250 years old, but it was recustucted in 1960.

+The city lies in the cultural region of Braj and the local language is Brajbhasha.

 Geography

 Shikohabad is located at 27.1°N 78.6°E. It has an average elevation of 163 m.
-The rivers Sirsa.
-Sirsa flows between the main city and pass out the railway station.
+The river Sirsa flows between the main city and pass out the railway station.

 History

 The old name of Shikohabad was Mohammad Mah (the name still exists as Mohmmad mah near Tahsil and Kotwali).
 Shikohabad is named after Dara Shikoh, the eldest brother of Emperor Aurangzeb.
 In its present form, the town has hardly any recognisable evidence of that era.
 Shikohabad was ruled under the estate of Labhowa from 1794 to 1880.
-The Rajas of Labhowa of Jadon d, later Jhala Dynasty were well known to the Mughal rulers and their generals and along with them controlled over 100 km2 of this area.
+As written by Matthew Atmore, Jadaun Rajputs are here in huge numbers and other cities in Firozabad.
+The Rajas of Labhowa of Jadon, later Jhala Dynasty were well known to the Mughal rulers and their generals and along with them controlled over 100 km2 of this area.
 According to British historian Matthew Atmore Sherring Phatak Ahirs alone have 21 villages in Shikohabad.